Meeting Date: Tuesday, 13 January 2015

 The Board has concluded that two methods are acceptable for electronic voting:

 - Full Members may cast their vote on an Internet web page supplied by the SIP Forum for this purpose.
 The web page voting method must (a) assure only one vote per Full Member, and (b) permit only one, Member-designated representative of the Full Member to cast the vote, and (c) the voting interface must be password-protected.
 The SIP Forum has implemented a web interface that meets these requirements, and which will be used for the voting for this year.
 A URL for this voting method is supplied immediately below in Section 5.2.1.

 - Alternately, it is sufficient for Full Members to mark the paper Voting Form ballot, and return it to the Managing Director via electronic mail as a scanned image file or PDF.
 The Managing Director shall use reasonable efforts to assure that the received email has been sent from a domain name that appears to be from a Full Member organization.
-The 2013 Voting Form is attached to this Meeting Notice.
+The 2014 AGM Voting Form ballot is attached to this Meeting Notice.